rhortensius/gaze_blink/README.md

-# gaze_blink
-Gaze and blink for the Cozmo robot
+# Gaze and blink for the Cozmo robot

 By Bishakha Chaudhury (https://github.com/chaudhuryB/) and Ruud Hortensius (https://github.com/rhortensius), University of Glasgow, 2019-2020